PTPells/maybeuseful/src/posts/Specificity.md

   - posts
 layout: layouts/post.njk
 ---
+> **"Art may seem to spring from pain, but perhaps that is because pain serves to focus our attention onto details (for instance, the excruciatingly beautiful curve of a lost lover’s neck)."**  [Julia Cameron](https://en.wikipedia.org/wiki/Julia_Cameron)

 **I heard** Lin-Manuel Miranda dismiss the tension people describe between making a film about something specific and its potential for broad appeal.<sup>[i]</sup>

 **Since hearing** Miranda name specificity as a property common among impactful creative work, I started noticing other people making a similar observation.<sup>[ii][iii][iv][vii]</sup>

 **This observation** holds true for many things that have moved me.
 Now, I'm curious why.

 _Why might specificity continue to show up in work that affects me?
-Why had I instinctively accepted specificity to be in tension with appeal?
-Why is specificity even something that feels notable enough to talk about?_
+Why had I instinctively accepted specificity to be in tension with appeal?_

 **I’m motivated** to sketch answers to these questions to see if "specificity" generalizes to the ideas I work with.
 And if so, I would like to  hold myself accountable to being more specific in this work.